Pillar

 • No reminder sent.
 The customer booked two weeks ago and forgot.
 Without an automated SMS or email reminder the day before, the appointment slips their mind.

 • Scheduling errors.
-A wrong time or date was entered manually, or two technicians were double-booked for the same window.
-Without conflict detection, these mistakes go unnoticed until someone shows up.
+Someone typed the wrong time or date, or two technicians got booked for the same window.
+With no conflict detection, the mistake stays hidden until somebody shows up.

 • Customer conflicts with no way to reschedule.
 Something came up on the customer's end, but they don't have an easy way to let you know.
 So they just don't answer the door.